lolixi/lolixi/README.md

 - 👋 Hi, I’m @yun
-- 👀 I’m interested in Blue Team and currently I am a Security Analyst Intern
+- 👀 I’m interested in Blue Team, SOC and currently I am an IT GRC Intern
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, business continuity plan, soc
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, my linkedin: https://www.linkedin.com/in/yunitatri

 <!---
 lolixi/lolixi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.